 Students admitted to the program must complete at least eighteen (18) credit hours at Saint Mary's University.
 The official approval of the Undergraduate Coordinator for Atlantic Canada Studies is required for credit hours completed at another institution to be included in the certificate program.

+Group A

-Group A: Interdisciplinary Courses in Atlantic Canada Studies
+Atlantic Canada Studies